- Captain Albert's Website and Blog -

 Emma (18 May 1907) at Rotterdam (c)

 The ss Beukelsdijk (ex ss Grangesberg) in neutral colors.
-Please note the name on the side of the hull but also in (neon letters) above the ppop deck behind the funnel. (b)
+Please note the name on the side of the hull but also in (neon letters) above the poop deck behind the funnel. (b)

 He was with his ship in Puerto Rico on 16 March 1918 when the ship was confiscated by the US Government for the war effort.
 He then sailed home with all the other captains and crews on board the ss Nieuw Amsterdam (I) and then had to wait at home until the ship was released.
-As far as the records tell, he did not have to sail to the USA, as the ship was handed over to him & HAL on 19 May.
+As far as the records tell, he did not have to sail to the USA to collect the ship, as it was handed over to him & HAL on 19 May.
 1919.

 Captain Derk de Witt on board of the ss ?? tba (c)

 He sailed for Holland America for 10 years.
-Joined in 1916, retired in November 1925 (upon reaching the compulsory retirement age of 60) and passed away on 04 January.
+Joined in 1916and retired in November 1925 (upon reaching the compulsory retirement age of 60) and passed away on 04 January.
 1928

-Any relatives or anybody else who finds this website, if you can help with photos, family information, or anything else to create a biography about the captain, please contact me on CaptAlbert1@aol.com.
+Any relatives or anybody else who finds this website, if you can help with photos, family information, or anything else to create a more complete biography about the captain, please contact me on CaptAlbert1@aol.com.

 For the time being I can only publish his sailing list: (a)